AWehrhahn/CRIRES_LM/INTRODUCTION.md

 With all parts in place we can then run the data reduction pipeline.
 For this we simply call the `reduce_cals.sh` script that was generated in the previous step.
 It will be located in the specified output directory (i.e. here: /scratch/ptah/anwe5599/CRIRES/2022-11-29_L3262/extr).
 This will then call all the necessary recipes and scripts to make the data reduction work.
 For the sake of explanation we will go through the steps here.

 ## Calibrations
 The first steps are to create the master dark and master flat files based on the calibrations.
 These are then used to create bad pixel maps for the observations.
-The bad pixels maps are especially important for us, since the sky emission spectra are more easily influenced by strong outliers.
+The bad pixels maps are especially important for us, since the sky emission spectra are more easily influenced by strong outliers than the stellar spectrum.
+We use the a local median filter to find outliers in the dark, the flat, and the science observation.
+Additionally we use the mean and standard deviation within the whole order in the master dark to find additional bad pixels.
+Finally we also reject the bottom 50 pixels in each detector, as those don't receive light, but the order traces could still extend into these pixels.
 This uses the recipes: `cr2re_cal_dark`, `cr2res_util_calib`, `cr2res_util_bpm_create`, and `cr2res_util_bpm_merge`.

 ![cr2res_util_trace](https://github.com/AWehrhahn/CRIRES_LM/assets/31626864/6ca8bdea-136e-44f9-911e-8fcd32705197)